Cuyahoga Community College

 • Read the Tips for Teaching Synchronously Online written by Heather Young Mandujano, Eastern Campus Instructional Technologist.

-• Watch the Blackboard Collaborate Ultra Tutorial Videos and Webex Meetings Tutorial Videos to get a handle on how to use Blackboard Collaborate Ultra and Webex
+• Watch the Webex Meetings Tutorial Videos to get a handle on how to use Webex.

 • Watch previous Faculty Forum Sessions and On Demand Tutorial Video on the Tutorial Videos Showcase.